Forrest Griffin: Staph infection

-Griffin was scheduled to fight at UFC 70 against Lyoto Machida on April 21, 2007 but he was unable to fight due to a staph infection.
+Griffin was scheduled to fight at UFC 70 against Lyoto Machida on April 21, 2007, but he was unable to fight due to a staph infection.

 Griffin vs. Ramirez

-On June 16, 2007 Griffin defeated Hector Ramirez at UFC 72 in Belfast, Northern Ireland via unanimous decision with all three judges scoring the fight 30–27 to Griffin.
+On June 16, 2007, Griffin defeated Hector Ramirez at UFC 72 in Belfast, Northern Ireland via unanimous decision with all three judges scoring the fight 30–27 to Griffin.
 During the fight, Forrest was able to land 38 leg kicks breaking the UFC record for most leg kicks landed in three five-minute rounds.
 This record has since been broken by Amir Sadollah, who landed 46 against Peter Sobotta at UFC 122.

 Griffin vs. Shogun

 At UFC 76, Griffin fought against PRIDE Middleweight Grand Prix Champion Maurício Rua.
 At the time, Shogun was ranked the number one light heavyweight fighter in the world by several MMA publications.
 Griffin won by rear naked choke at 4:45 of round three.
 Griffin required surgery after the fight due to a shoulder injury that was sustained before the bout.
 Griffin's shoulder has been a recurring problem since.
+This fight earned him a $40,000 Submission of the Night award.